marekyggdrasil/website/_posts/2020-03-22-simulating-quantum-teleportation.md

 layout: post
 title: Simulating Quantum Teleportation
 tags: [Quantum, Tutorial, QuTip, Python]
+description: A brief tutorial on how to simulate the Quantum Teleportation protocol using Python with QuTip library.
+image: /assets/figures/teleportation1.jpeg
 ---

 Initially introduced in {% cite PhysRevLett.70.1895 --file references %}, a quantum teleportation describes a protocol allowing to reconstruct an unknown quantum state $$\vert \psi >$$ at a new location by using classical information channel and a pair of entangled states.